 - Carbohydrates – A serving of rice, potatoes or sweet potato

-The above meal is an example taken from his podcast with Kevin Rose.
+The above meal is an example taken from a podcast with Kevin Rose.
 Of course, he isn’t always eating 1 meal per day, but he does generally aim to delay eating until at least lunch time / early afternoon.

 - Decrease in visceral fat (the “bad” fat located around the organs, as opposed to subcutaneous fat, that’s visible under the skin)